Castigavi/FLEP_Reverb_Test/README.md

 Advanced way (if you already use FLEP for other things):
 1. Make sure your current FLEP configuration is saved into a preset file.
 2. Download newest version of FLEP and newest patches version here: https://www.tombraiderforums.com/showthread.php?t=196854&page=89
 3. Download FLEP_ReverbX.fps preset from the repository.
-Open it in Notepad and copy these values: patchpreset=Sample file size,1,2097152
+Open it in Notepad and find these lines:
+ patchpreset=Sample file size,1,2097152
  patchpreset=Sample rate,1,22050
  patchpreset=Sample buffer array,1